mainak33/demoSQLwCpp/README.md

 sudo apt-get install mysqlclient
 ```

-Check the mysqlclient library and include location:
+Check the mysqlclient library install:
+The include location at:
 ```
 ls /usr/include/mysql
 ```
-should contain the library includes (*.h files)
+should contain the library includes (\*.h files).
+The library location at:
-Check the mysqlclient library location:
 ```
 ls /usr/lib/mysql/plugin
 ```
-should contain the library shared objects (*.so files)
+should contain the library shared objects (\*.so files).

 ### Creating the MySQL test_db and creating a user